-On November 3, 1998, the Company entered into a renewal agreement, as subsequently amended, with Mr. Gelfond (the "Agreement").
-Mr. Gelfond and the Company entered into the most recent amendment to the Agreement on December 20, 2010 which, among other things, extended the current term of Mr. Gelfond's employment to December 31, 2012.
-Under the Agreement, Mr. Gelfond is entitled to receive a base salary of \$750,000 for the fiscal years 2011 and 2012.
-Mr. Gelfond is eligible to receive a bonus of up to two times his base salary, with a median target bonus of one times salary.
+On November 3, 1998, the Company entered into a renewal agreement, as subsequently amended, with Mr. Gelfond.
+Mr. Gelfond and the Company entered into the most recent amendment to the agreement on December 12, 2011 which, among other things, extended the current term of Mr. Gelfond's employment through December 31, 2013.
+Under the agreement, Mr. Gelfond is entitled to receive a base salary of \$750,000 for fiscal years 2011, 2012 and 2013.
+Mr. Gelfond is eligible to receive a bonus of up to two times his base salary, with a target bonus of one times salary.
 The bonus is granted at the discretion of the Board of Directors and is based upon the success of the Company in achieving certain goals and objectives.
-In addition, the Agreement contains (i) a customary non-competition provision that extends for the term of the Agreement and for four years thereafter and (ii) a provision requiring Mr. Gelfond to provide the Company with consulting services for a period of three years after the termination of his employment.
+In addition, the agreement contains (i) a customary non-competition provision that extends for the term of the agreement and for four years thereafter and (ii) a provision requiring Mr. Gelfond to provide the Company with consulting services for a period of three years after the termination of his employment.

-Pursuant to the terms of the Agreement, Mr. Gelfond has received several equity grants.
-Mr. Gelfond's equity awards outstanding as of December 31, 2010, and their respective exercise prices and expiration dates are set forth above in "Outstanding Equity Awards".
-Unless overridden by terms set forth in the Agreement, Mr. Gelfond's stock options are governed by the terms of the SOP, which is described above in "Compensation Discussion and Analysis - Long-Term Incentive Compensation - Stock Options".
-Mr. Gelfond's SARs are also governed by the terms of the SOP, but under the terms of the Agreement, the Company has the right, but not the obligation, to cancel at any time all or, from time to time, any portion, of the SARs and to replace the cancelled SARs with stock options or, at the Company's discretion with respect to certain of the SARs, restricted shares under certain circumstances and subject to certain restrictions.
+Pursuant to the terms of the agreement, Mr. Gelfond has received several equity grants.
+Mr. Gelfond's equity awards outstanding as of December 31, 2011, and their respective exercise prices and expiration dates, are set forth above in "Outstanding Equity Awards".
+Unless overridden by specific terms set forth in the agreement, Mr. Gelfond's stock options are governed by the terms of the SOP, which is described above in "Compensation Discussion and Analysis - Long-Term Incentive Compensation - Stock Options".

-As provided for in the Agreement, the Company has created a defined benefit pension plan, the SERP, to provide benefits for Mr. Gelfond upon his retirement, resignation or termination other than for cause, see "Compensation Discussion and Analysis - Retirement and Pension Plans" above for a description of the SERP.
+As provided for in the agreement, the Company has created a defined benefit pension plan, the SERP, to provide benefits for Mr. Gelfond upon his retirement, resignation or termination other than for cause, see "Compensation Discussion and Analysis - Retirement and Pension Plans" above for a description of the SERP.
 Mr. Gelfond is fully vested in his benefits under the SERP.
-The Company has also agreed to maintain retiree health benefits for Mr. Gelfond until he becomes eligible for Medicare and, thereafter, to provide Medicare supplemental coverage selected by Mr. Gelfond.
-If Mr. Gelfond had retired or resigned, or had he been terminated without cause, in each case on December 31, 2010, Mr. Gelfond would have received an estimated lump sump payment of \$18,946,176, representing the value of his SERP and retiree health benefits as of such date.
+Mr. Gelfond is also entitled to retiree health benefits until he becomes eligible for Medicare and, thereafter, Medicare supplemental coverage selected by Mr. Gelfond.

 The Company has agreed to reimburse Mr. Gelfond for the premiums related to a \$15 million term life insurance policy that became effective in January 2010.
-In 2010, the Company reimbursed Mr. Gelfond for \$82,313 in annual premiums and related taxes.
+In 2011, the Company reimbursed Mr. Gelfond for \$86,604 in annual premiums and related taxes.
 This annual reimbursement will continue until such time as Mr. Gelfond receives his lump sum payment under the terms of the SERP.

-If Mr. Gelfond voluntarily retires or resigns prior to the end of his employment term, all unvested stock options and SARs are cancelled immediately and all vested stock options remain exercisable for the duration of their original term.
-In addition, all vested SARs remain exercisable by Mr. Gelfond for one year after his retirement or resignation.
-Mr. Gelfond would have been entitled to receive SERP benefits in the form of monthly annuity payments until the earlier of a change of control of the Company or August 1, 2010, at which time he would have received the remaining benefits in the form of a lump sum payment.
-If Mr. Gelfond would also be entitled to receive retiree health benefits.
+If Mr. Gelfond were to voluntarily retire or resign prior to the end of his employment term, all unvested stock options would be cancelled immediately.
+All vested stock options would remain exercisable for the duration of their original term.
+Upon Mr. Gelfond's retirement or resignation, he will be entitled to receive SERP benefits in the form of a lump sum payment.
+Mr. Gelfond will also be entitled to receive retiree health benefits.

-If Mr. Gelfond had resigned or elected voluntary retirement as of December 31, 2010, he would have been entitled to an estimated lump sum payment reflecting the value of his vested SERP and retiree health benefits in the amount described above.
+If Mr. Gelfond had resigned or elected voluntary retirement as of December 31, 2011, he would have been entitled to an estimated lump sum payment of \$19,879,047, reflecting the value of his vested SERP and retiree health benefits.